 Full Disclosure: I’m not the most careful guy (my wife says I’m kind of a klutz) and I play pickleball aggressively.
 I’ve dropped paddles on the ground and in the heat of the game have accidentally smacked it against my partner’s paddle when both going for a shot up the middle (my fault for not calling the shot), I’ve whacked the net cord and even hit the metal net post (oops!).

-In recent years a new wave of edgeless paddles has hit the market.
-It’s good to keep in mind that the edge guard was created specifically to protect the edge and feature is included on most of the composite and graphite pickleball paddles on the market for good reason.
+It’s good to keep in mind that the edge guard was created specifically to protect the paddle edge this feature is built in to most of the composite and graphite pickleball paddles on the market for good reason.

 For comparison purposes, racket sports such as racquetball, squash and tennis all include some kind of bumper on the edge of the racket.
 All three of those sports have built-in bumper guards, protecting the most vulnerable part of the rackets.

-This paddle has consistently been out of stock so are not currently including it on our list of edgeless pickleball paddle options but we will leave the paddle review below for reference for anyone considering this paddle.
+This paddle has consistently been out of stock when we’ve tried to find it so are not currently including it on our list of edgeless pickleball paddle options but we will leave the paddle review below for reference for anyone considering this paddle.
+As a Canadian paddle it may be easier to find north of the border.

 Manta World Sport is a Canadian company that has been producing racquet sports equipment since 1972.
 Known for Squash rackets originally, it started producing pickleball paddles in 2011.
 The Tornado F5 by Manta is an edgeless paddle manufactured in North America.